-Plants are found virtually everywhere – on land, in the ocean, and in freshwater.
-They supply food for other living things as well as habitats for insects and animals.
+Plants are virtually everywhere – on land, in the ocean, and in freshwater.
+They supply food for other living things and habitats for insects and animals.
 Plants have three distinct characteristics.
 First, they are multicellular, meaning they are made up of more than one cell.
-Secondly, they are autotrophs, which means they make their own food.
-They use the process of photosynthesis where they capture energy from the sun to make their own food.
+Secondly, they are autotrophs which means they make their own food.
+They use the process of photosynthesis, where they capture energy from the sun to make their food.
 Finally, they are eukaryotic, which means each cell has a nucleus containing DNA and other vital organelles.

-There are four major challenges a plant faces as organisms living on land.
+A plant faces four significant challenges as an organism living on land.
 The first challenge is in their ability to obtain water and other nutrients.
-Plants developed adaptations like roots and shoots in order to limit water loss and absorb needed minerals.
+Plants developed adaptations like roots and shoots to limit water loss and absorb needed minerals.
 Roots absorb water and essential nutrients from the soil and carry them to other parts of the plant, enabling it to grow and develop.
 Shoots consist of the leaves, stems, and flowers of the plant.
-Both are made of vascular tissue, which is a system of tube-shaped cells that branches throughout the plant.
-A vascular system is necessary for delivering important resources to the plant.
+Both are made of vascular tissue, a system of tube-shaped cells that branches throughout the plant.
+A vascular system is necessary for delivering essential resources to the plant.

 Secondly, plants need to be able to support their bodies.
-Plants can only stand upright because of the production of lignin, which is a chemical that hardens the plant’s cell walls.
+Plants can only stand upright because of the production of lignin, a chemical that hardens the plant’s cell walls.
 Thirdly, plants need to be able to maintain moisture, so their cellular processes must take place in an aqueous environment.
-As a result, plants have adapted a waxy cuticle, which acts as a waterproof layer coating the leaves and other above ground parts of a plant.
-The stomata, which are microscopic pores in the leaf’s surface, also prevent water loss by evaporation.
+As a result, plants have adapted a waxy cuticle, which acts as a waterproof layer coating the leaves and other above-ground parts of a plant.
+The stomata, microscopic pores in the leaf’s surface, also prevent water loss by evaporation.

 Plants are classified as either nonvascular or vascular.
-Nonvascular plants evolved first.
-They are plants that lack a well-developed system for transporting water and minerals.
+Nonvascular plants evolved first and lacked a well-developed system for transporting water and minerals.
 They are generally small as a result.
-Vascular plants, however, have true vascular tissue, allowing them to transport water and nutrients throughout the plant.
+Vascular plants, however, have true vascular tissue allowing them to transport water and nutrients throughout the plant.

 Plants also have complex life cycles that occur in two different stages.
-In the sporophyte stage, the plant produces spores, or tiny cells that can grow into new organisms.
-They develop into plants in the other phase called the gametophyte stage.
-In this stage the plant produces two kinds of sex cells – sperm cells and egg cells.
+First, in the sporophyte stage, the plant produces spores or tiny cells that can grow into new organisms.
+Then, they develop into plants in the other phase, called the gametophyte stage.
+In this stage, the plant produces two kinds of sex cells – sperm cells and egg cells.